chatmail/core/STYLE.md

 an older version.
 Also don't change the column type, consider adding a new column with another name instead.
 Finally, never change column semantics, this is especially dangerous because the `STRICT` keyword doesn't help here.

+Consider adding context to `anyhow` errors for SQL statements using `.context()` so that it's possible to understand from logs which statement failed.
+See [Errors](#errors) for more info.

 ## Errors